Niels Bukh: National Socialism and homosexuality

 His system of exercise became highly popular in Germany, and in 1933 Bukh publicly expressed his allegiance to the National Socialist cause and its aim of improving the health of the Aryan race through gymnastics.
 This made Bukh unpopular in Denmark, especially after the German occupation of Denmark in 1940.
 Bukh's support for Nazism caused a backlash when a previous lover publicly revealed Bukh's homosexuality.
 Bukh had lived together with a male partner for several years, and his sexuality was well known in his family and among his friends and students.
 Biographers speculate that Bukh never became aware of the Nazi stance against homosexuality, even with his frequent visits to Germany during the 1930s and 1940s.

 Manor house

-In 1944 he bought Løgismose manor, which he sold again in 1947.
+In 1944 he bought Løgismose manor; he sold it in 1947.